 A super easy and healthy pear tart with layers of flaky filo pastry, pear jam and caramelised pears!

-This pear tart is one of my favourite recipes on my blog in 2018!
+This pear tart is one of my favourite recipes on my blog from this year!
 It is:

 - super easy to make and child-friendly